MakeMeSenpai/audio_visualizer/README.md

 The `circleGridRenderer` render draws the frequency data as a grid of circles.
 Using the index and frequency value for:

 - index - determines the color low frequencies are red.
-As the colors get higher in frequency tthey move around the color wheel
+As the colors get higher in frequency they move around the color wheel
 - index - determines position of each circle.
 Low frequency starts in the upper left.
-High frqeuncies move to the lower right.
+High frequencies move to the lower right.
 - value - the value of each frequency determines the size of the circles drawn at each position on the grid.

 **Challenge 4** Open `renderCircleGrid.js` take a look at the code.